 No shortage of voyages where you can attempt your goal, and experience a whole load more.
-Ring our skippers if the choice is just too confusing.
-Classic Sailing in Cornwall, UK tel: 0044 (0) 1872 580022.
+Get in touch for help picking a trip to suit you.

-Builders, tree surgeons, rock climbers or anyone who likes an adrenalin buzz from being in a high place will love tall ships.
+Builders, tree surgeons, rock climbers or anyone who likes an adrenalin buzz will love tall ships.
 They are giant climbing frames for adults.
-Our gift vouchers last for 3 years and can be used for any vessel we promote.
-Any value possible.
-More on gift vouchers and buying a berth.
+Have a look at our gift vouchers if you’d like to give the gift of shinning up the rigging!